-Carolinas College offers student housing in single-unit homes, duplexes, and apartments owned by Carolinas HealthCare System and managed by a local real estate management company.
-See the college web site for details and contact information.
+Carolinas HealthCare System offers housing in single-unit homes, duplexes, and apartments.
+This housing is made available to anyone in a qualified educational program within the health care system and is managed by a local real estate management company.
+See the College Web site for details and contact information.